 How to File Your Nails

 Make sure your nails are clean, and more importantly...dry!
-Start by applying a bit of moisturizer and hold your file at a 45 degree angle to the nail.
+Start by holding your file at a 45 degree angle to the nail.
 This protects the hard protective surface of the nail.
 Always file from the outside in, not in a "sawing" motion.
 Filing should mainly be for shaping, if you want to remove length (ie: More than 1cm) you should be clipping first.
 File with polish on so you get a clear look at the shape you're making and protect your nail from ripping if you get a bit too enthusiastic.

 There is five basic shapes of nail.
 Some people think you should mirror the shape of your nail bed because it's more symmetrical and pleasing to the eye.
 Some people prefer to experiment with different shapes...it's up to you!